R-nvim/R.nvim/README.md

 > [!Note]
 > The autocompletion depending on [cmp-r](https://github.com/R-nvim/cmp-r) was
 > replaced with a built-in language server.
-If you experience problems, please,
-> report the bugs that you have found, and configure your plugin manager to
-> use the version `0.99.1` of `R.nvim`.

 R.nvim adds R support to Neovim, including: